BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/4_TR64_compliance_checklist.md

   - User credential are hashed in the database

-Using SHA256, we hashed the user's email and password and saved it to the SQL Database
+Using SHA256, we hashed the user's email and password and saved it to the SQL Database.

 - TR 64: NP-03 **[done]**

   - Transport layer security employed

 Azure SQL database will enforce encryption (SSL/TLS) at all times for all connections.
-This ensures all data is encrypted and secured "in transit" between the user and server because of the connection string used: Encrypt=True and TrustServerCertificate=False.
+This ensures all data is encrypted and secured "in-transit" between the user and server because of the connection string used: Encrypt=True and TrustServerCertificate=False.

 - TR 64: NP-04 **[done]**